 As I wrote in the first post, I began to feel like my kids were starting to get too old for me to have the same benefit of consigning as I had had before.

-Although my youngest is just 3 1/2, my oldest is nearly 8, and because my kids are all girls, I primarily only shop for her and pass things down from her to the other two.
+Although my youngest is just 3 1/2, my oldest is nearly 8.
+Because I have three girls, I primarily shop for the oldest and pass things down from her to the others.

 But when I just had babies and toddlers, consignment sale selling and shopping were a dream.